Toyota Camry Alternator Replacement

 How much does alternator replacement cost for a Toyota Camry?

-How long does alternator replacement take?
+How long does alternator replacement take and how hard is it?

 External Resources